Franklin County Property Taxes

 The median home value in Franklin County, Kentucky is $198,700, according to U.S. Census Bureau American Community Survey 2019-2023 5-Year Estimates.

-How are property taxes calculated in Kentucky?
+How does Franklin County rank for property taxes in Kentucky?

 Counties with Similar Tax Rates